SamChadri/movie_recc/README.md

 This was also supposed to be a playground for a potential usecase for project HeyBigHead.

-From what I understand, Google Anthos is built on top of Kubernetes and is meant to modernize application development/deployment using the quality engineering practices.
+From what I understand, Google Anthos is built on top of Kubernetes and is meant to modernize application development/deployment using quality engineering practices.
 This is done through a collection of services that can be grouped into Application Development, Application Deployment, Policy Enforcement, Service Management, Cluster Management, and Infastructure Management.

 For application development, I went with Cloud Code since that was one of the components in the Anthos Sandbox.
 For the most part, it's quite usefull and supports a variety of use cases.